Starting an LLC in Colorado FAQs

-The state will mail this certificate to the Colorado mailing address you provided in your Articles of Organization.
+The state will mail this certificate to the Colorado mailing address you provided in your Articles of Organization (or similar document).
 It may take approximately 7 to 10 business days to receive your certificate.
 This certificate will enable the LLC to get an Employer Identification Number (EIN), business licenses, and business bank account.

 Step 6: Obtain Business Licenses

 Contact your local city hall or county clerk to obtain business licenses or other special licensing.
 Depending on your type of business, the licensing requirements may vary (e.g. liquor license, health department permits, zoning permits, home occupation permits, professional licenses, and more).
 The use of certain words, including bank, lawyer, attorney, and credit union, may require additional documentation and licensure paperwork.